-If you are a U.S. lawful permanent resident and have been convicted of a felony -- or indeed any crime -- renewing your green card will put you at risk of removal from the U.S. (deportation).
+If you are a U.S. lawful permanent resident who has been convicted of a felony—or indeed any crime—then applying to renew your green card carries risk.
+You could end up being removed from the U.S. (deported).
 That doesn't mean you shouldn't try to renew the card.
 It expires every ten years, and you are legally obligated to carry a valid green card with you at all times.
-But you should absolutely consult with an attorney before submitting your renewal application.
+But in this situation, you should absolutely consult with an attorney before submitting your renewal application.
 Here's why.

-In order to apply for a renewal of your green card, you must fill out and submit Form I-90 to U.S. Citizenship and Immigration Services (USCIS) and pay the appropriate fees for both the application and "biometrics."
-As you may know by now, USCIS's collection of biometrics data includes taking your fingerprints.
+In order to apply for a renewal of your green card, you will need to fill out and submit Form I-90 to U.S. Citizenship and Immigration Services (USCIS) and pay the appropriate fees for both the application and "biometrics."
+As you might know by now, USCIS's collection of biometrics data includes taking your fingerprints.
 After checking your prints against various databases, USCIS will find out whether you have any crimes on your record since the last time it reviewed your file.

 The Immigration and Nationality Act (I.N.A.) contains a long list of types of crimes that make a green card holder deportable.
-It's far more complicated than saying, "You'll be deported with a felony."
-Some people who have committed a crime that is considered a felony in their state may nevertheless not be found deportable, while other people who have committed a crime that's considered a mere misdemeanor in their state will be found deportable.
+(See 8 U.S.C. § 1227.)
+It's far more complicated than saying, for example, "You'll be deported with a felony on record."
+Some people who have committed a crime that is considered a felony in their state might nevertheless not be found deportable, while other people who have committed a crime that's considered a mere misdemeanor in their state will be found deportable.

 For example, someone can be found deportable for having committed:

 This is only a quick rundown of the federal law categories of deportability.
 To actually understand, for example, whether a state crime that was defined as a felony constitutes an "aggravated felony" for federal immigration law purposes requires an in-depth analysis of courts' interpretations in previous cases.
 Do not attempt to match the name of your crime against the above list without an experienced attorney's help.